BankingofThings/BoT-Python-SDK/README.md

 ```

 ## Triggering actions
-To create actions you need to go to [Maker Portal](https://maker.bankingofthings.io/) and create actions.
+To create actions you need to go to the [Maker Portal](https://maker.bankingofthings.io/).
 Follow the steps on the screen to create the action.
-You will get an action ID at the end.
+You will get an actionID at the end.

 To trigger an action (e.g. send a push notification):
 ```bash